 You will have the opportunity to engage with faculty members and build relevant skills such as how interpret a syllabus, a crash course on how to use theFort Student Portal, and how to navigate academic resources and network with mentors.
 Additionally, you will engage with the Four Corners area through an indigenous lens and have a ton of fun along the way.
 This program will be led by the Native American Center staff members and current student leaders.
-The program is focused on supporting first year FLC students (entering freshman and transfer), fall 2019 will be the first semester you have attended Fort Lewis College.
+The program is focused on supporting first-year FLC students (entering freshman and transfer).

 When: August 23-27, 2020

 During the morning, you will move in and get settled into your assigned rooms.
 In the afternoon, you will participate in team building exercises provided by the Red Eagle Challenge based in Shiprock, NM.

 You will focus on preparing for college academics in the morning.
 The afternoon will be focused on wellness activities designed to assist you in building healthy habits as you transition into college.
 You will have a chance in the late afternoon to explore Durango so you can become more acquainted with the community.

 The morning will be focused on building your academic skills for college.
 The afternoon has yet to be determined.

 The day will begin with academic preparation for college.
 A speaker will talk with you about succeeding in college from an indigenous perspective.
 After the morning sessions, you will have the opportunity to learn about our Diversity Collaborative resource centers followed by a hike in the surrounding area.